 Injured Covered Under Workers' Compensation Law

 Not every injury you could develop will be covered under workers' compensation.
 Laws vary from state to state, so not every employee will be covered as well.
 For the most part, your normal daily duties will be covered by your employer.
 If you're not sure if your specific injury is covered, speak with a workers' compensation attorney to determine your eligibility and your state's specific workers' compensation laws.
-Workers' compensation attorneys are only able to take your claim if they are licensed in your state, so they will be experts in your local law.
+Workers' compensation attorneys are only able to take your claim if they are licensed in your state, so they can help interpret the laws in your area.

 Attorney Fees and Workers' Comepnsation